 - Keep at room temperature for 6 hours before refrigerating.

 - Refrigerate overnight (or for at least 6 hours) before enjoying.
-Keep refrigerated for up to 3 months and even longer.
+Keep refrigerated for up to a month.
 They get better with time.